 - if they find water they are then predated by fish

-Altogether, this means that it takes almost 60 years on average for one adult snapping turtle to replace itself in the population.
+Altogether, this means that it can take about 60 years for one adult snapping turtle to replace itself in the population.

 Therefore, every adult turtle is precious and important for the stabilization of turtle populations and the continuation of the species.